caravan-bitcoin/caravan/packages/caravan-descriptors/README.md

 Also note that all functions exported are async and need to be awaited since they will load up the wasm modules to be used (this way consumers of the library don't have to worry about loading up the modules themselves)

+## Development
+### Usage in Monorepo
+While this package is used on `@caravan/coordinator`, due to the "special" requirements needed to build this package for usage in `@caravan/coordinator`, the local version of `@caravan/descriptors` is not explicitly linked in the package.json but instead the published version is referenced.
+This means that users who aren't setup to build the wasm dependencies can still build the coordinator.

+If you want to work on an update to this package and test them out in a web environment, simply change the `@caravan/coordinator` package.json to be `"@caravan/descriptors": "*"` and run `npm install && turbo run dev` from the root.
+Make sure to revert the dependency though before finalizing your Pull Request.

 ## API